D-Raus/pyTSA/README.md

 The Matlab function 'tsa' allows to compute the phase-average of a signal with varying cycles length.

-As a avid user of this Matlab function, I was frustrated not to find an equivalent with Python.
+As an avid user of this Matlab function, I was frustrated not to find an equivalent with Python.

 ## Algorithms
 Time-domain method (pyTSA_TimeDomain function):